vrugtehagel/sn/README.md

 # The SN file format

 The `.sn` format is a lossless image compression format that excels at compressing a certain type of image.
-The two most properties for best results are:
+The two most important properties for good results are:

 - Using only a handful of colors (around 5, but less is better).
 This also means it does not perform well on anti-aliased curves; for better results, remove the anti-aliasing before compressing.
 - Being predictable.
 The format does not perform well on images with dithering, hatching, gradients, or textures.
 It works best on images with cartoon-style solid lines and filled areas.